Delayed sleep phase

 When to see a doctor

-See a health care professional if you have persistent symptoms of delayed sleep-wake phase disorder.
-Or make an appointment for your child if you think your child has symptoms of delayed sleep-wake phase disorder that don't go away.
+See a healthcare professional if you have persistent symptoms of delayed sleep phase.
+Or make an appointment for your child if you think your child has these symptoms and they don't go away.

 Also make an appointment if you or your child regularly has trouble waking in the morning or has excessive daytime drowsiness.